A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky. Two people stand by the plane.

 Journey through time in our new gardens

-Using these rocks, as well as plants and sculptures, we will tell the story of life on Earth.
+Using these rocks, as well as plants and sculptures, we tell the story of life on Earth.